UPDATED! One of our most popular in 2016, this post on SEO techniques has been updated to get you ready for a successful 2017!

 A) Format Your Posts for Easier Reading

 Good formatting can instantly improve your page’s readability.
 This, in turn, can improve your engagement rate.
-According to an eye-tracking study by Nielsen, the following three formatting tactics can help increase your content readability:
+According to eye-tracking studies, the following three formatting tactics can help increase your content readability:

 - Shorter paragraphs: Limit each paragraph to 2-3 sentences at most.
 It’s even okay to use one-sentence paragraphs if necessary, but use them sparingly or your post will look like a bullet-pointed blog without the bullets.